curateteaching/digitalpedagogy/keywords/language_learning.md

 indicate whether the error occurs at the beginning, middle, or end of a sentence which helps learners see the error in context.

+REBECCA: Can we get permission to use a copy of a screencast?
+Why is this program important for language learning as opposed to some other discipline?

 ### Poco a poco
 ![screenshot](images/language_learning-poco-a-poco.png)
 * Artifact Type: A short movie showing acoustic analysis software